outdreamer/build-a-cure-1/docs/to_do.md

   - find source of bio keywords & synonyms

 # Structural Objects

+  - resolve which pattern functions in get_all_versions are relevant to words vs. tags for supporting lines & patterns

+  - make sure apply_pattern_map explores all versions of line, but returns one new line

+  - find out which way is faster:
+    - generating line patterns with get_all_versions() & checking for matches in pattern_index
+    - running match_patterns() to check existing patterns in pattern_index[search_pattern_key] one at a time generated_patterns, all_patterns, av = get_all_versions(line, 'all', 'all', av)
+        if generated_patterns and all_patterns:
+            found_patterns, av = match_patterns(line, search_pattern_key, av)

   - add subjectivity/polarity + operator pattern function to get_all_versions
   - matches returned for pos pattern includes tags: 'combination_pattern': {'x VBZ VBZ VBZ y': ['x VBZ VBZ VBZ y']}
   - adjust metadata with map to related objects for requested metadata